 Got a hot speaker contact?
 Email us.

-But they are not the only victims.
-About fifty Mexicans are on Death Row in the U.S., and another hundred are facing capital-murder charges that could lead to the death penalty. … Read more »
+Still, not all of them are innocent.
+There are about fifty Mexicans on Death Row in the U.S., and another hundred are facing capital-murder charges that could lead to the death penalty. … Read more »

 Evolutionary biologist Rob Dunn investigates microbes and their hosts in the places where we live.
 Our homes may be one of the most novel habitats on the planet, with diverse ecological niches—showerheads and toilets, doormats and pillows, freezers and stovetops, cats and dogs, cleaning products and bathtub rings—plus all manner of manmade materials and imported foodstuffs.
 We share our homes with hundreds of thousands of species, a large proportion of which are unnamed and previously unknown to science. … Read more »

 Pamela Ronald, distinguished professor of Plant Pathology and Genetics at the University of California at Davis, knows that meeting the challenge of producing enough food to feed our growing population will take every trick in the book.
 Prof. Ronald investigates how food plants respond to environmental stresses, and develops strategies employing genetic techniques to help plants thrive. … Read more »

 Award-winning investigative science journalist, Maryn McKenna, has taken a deep dive into the antibiotic crisis, and her findings are as chilling as they are illuminating.
 Her 2017 bestseller, Big Chicken: The Incredible Story of How Antibiotics Created Modern Agriculture and Changed the Way the World Eats, traces chicken’s meteoric rise from scarce treat to ubiquitous global commodity, and reveals the astounding role antibiotics have played in industrial farming. … Read more »